 - The audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. - The company is not a PIE, as defined in the IRBA Code.
-The auditor's report therefore excludes the additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - Audit Tenure. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The directors have disclosed that the company will be able to continue to operate as a going concern.
+The auditor's report therefore excludes: - The additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - Audit Tenure. - The statement indicating that the independence requirements that are specific to audits of financial statements of PIEs were applied. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The directors have disclosed that the company will be able to continue to operate as a going concern.
 The auditor is unable to obtain sufficient appropriate audit evidence to determine whether the entity will continue as a going concern. - Furthermore, the company has not recognised depreciation in respect of its plant and equipment and is deemed to be material. - The auditor has concluded that the going concern matter above is material and pervasive to the financial statements and the non-recognition of depreciation is material but not pervasive to the financial statements.
 A modified (i.e. "disclaimer") opinion is appropriate, based on the audit evidence obtained. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE).
 Furthermore, ISA 705 (Revised) prohibits the auditor from communicating key audit matters when the auditor disclaims an opinion on the financial statements. - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary. - A reportable irregularity identified and reported in terms of Section 45 of the APA.
 It has not been determined whether the reportable irregularity affects the fair presentation of the financial statements.
 Report on other legal and regulatory requirements.